HelmyBlub/chatSim/tasks.md

     - steps:
         - bottom centered:
             - citizen button
-                - citizen death reasons + select citizen option
+                - add icon
                 - option to add "robot" to citizen and chatter
                 - check code for clean ups
+            - chat commands button
+                - chat commands
             - statistics button
                 - open "window" on right side (defineable),
                     - should be usable also for citizen/map object selection
                     - multiple tabs
                         - displaying "steal counter" and "food gifted counter" and more in future
                         - graphs: average citizen happines over time
-            - chat commands button
-                - chat commands
         - UI rectangles
             - citizen:
                 - think about how to better visualize